-Attendance at all clerkship related activities is mandatory; therefore, any absence requires an excuse and documentation.
+Attendance at all clerkship-related activities is mandatory; therefore, any absence requires an excuse and documentation.

-Failure to notify both the Department of Clinical Education and/or the clerkship site/preceptor of any absence from a clerkship, regardless of the reason or number of hours absent, may result in a meeting with the Assistant Dean of Clinical Education regarding lack of professionalism and could result in a failing grade of the clerkship.
-Students may not miss the first day of any clerkships.
+Failure to notify both the Department of Clinical Education and/or the clerkship site/preceptor of any absence from a clerkship, regardless of the reason or number of hours absent, may result in a meeting with the Assistant Dean for Clinical Education regarding lack of professionalism and could result in a failing grade of the clerkship.
+Students may not miss thefirst clinical day of any clerkships.

 An Absence Request Form and supporting documentation must be submitted.
-All submitted absence forms must include detailed makeup plan in order for the absence to be considered.
-The request form can be accessed on Noorda-COM's Student Resources page via the QR code on the back of the student badge
+All submitted absence forms must include a detailed make-up plan in order for the absence to be considered.
+The request form can be accessed on Noorda-COM's Student Resources page via the QR code on the back of the student badge.